spacetelescope/synphot_refactor/docs/synphot/overview.rst

 * ``TTYPE2`` set to "FLUX" (for source spectrum) or "THROUGHPUT" (for bandpass).

-While these were required in ASTROLIB PYSYNPHOT, they are optional here in that default units would be applied, where applicable, if they are missing from the header.
-Regardless, setting them is highly recommended:
+These were required in ASTROLIB PYSYNPHOT, as well as this package:

 * ``TUNIT1`` set to :ref:`supported wavelength unit name <synphot_units>`.
 * ``TUNIT2`` set to :ref:`supported flux unit name <synphot_units>`